-Actuate BIRT Viewers support chart formats built on HTML5 technology.
+Actuate BIRT Viewers support a chart format built on HTML5 technology.
 HTML5 is an open standard for structuring and presenting content for the World Wide Web, and is increasingly regarded as the alternative to Flash when creating interactive and animated content for traditional and mobile devices.
 You can use the viewers to view HTML5 charts created using BIRT Designer Professional.